ubco-cmps/constructing_data100/README.md

 DATA 100 (3) Introduction to Data Science in Python (3)

 Fundamentals of data science with an emphasis on computational thinking, testing, debugging, and working with data sets.
-Real-world applications from all disciplines including the sciences, engineering, humanities, sociology, economics, political sciences, psychology, and others.
+Real-world applications from disciplines in the sciences, humanities, medicine, engineering, social sciences, and others.
 No prior computing background is required.

 **Prerequisite:** None

+**Equivalence:** COSC 100

 ## Learning Outcomes